Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 It is easy to quickly walk by this establishment during your busy day in Paris, but worth a stop to slow down a bit and wander amid all the lovely books.
 Perhaps have some coffee and refreshments.

-Visiting Shakespeare & Company Bookstore and Cafe is one of the intellectual and unusual things to do during your 5 days in Paris.
+Visiting the Shakespeare & Company Bookstore and Cafe is one of the intellectual and unusual things to do when visiting Paris for 5 days.

 There is a network of tunnels underground built in the 1700s to help eliminate the problem of Paris’ overflowing cemeteries.

-The ossuary (location holding bones of the dead) makes up only a small section of the underground tunnel system.
+The ossuary (a location holding the bones of the dead) makes up only a small section of the underground tunnel system.
 The entire network of tunnels is known as the catacombs.

 Day 4: Champs Elysees, Arch de Triomphe, And More